expo/expo/docs/versions/unversioned/sdk/facebook-ads.md

 - `advertiserName` - The name of the Facebook Page or mobile app that represents the business running each ad.
 - `headline` - The headline that the advertiser entered when they created their ad.
 This is usually the ad's main title.
 - `linkDescription` - Additional information that the advertiser may have entered.
-- `translation` - The word 'ad', translated into the language based upon Facebook app language setting.
+- `adTranslation` - The word 'ad', translated into the language based upon Facebook app language setting.
 - `promotedTranslation` - The word 'promoted', translated into the language based upon Facebook app language setting.
 - `sponsoredTranslation` - The word 'sponsored', translated into the language based upon Facebook app language setting.
 - `bodyText` - Ad body